Updated November 2022

 Resume and Job-search Skills

-A good trades school will also connect you with partners who hire their graduates, job boards, and local trade unions.
+A good trade school will also connect you with partners who hire their graduates, job boards, and local trade unions.

 learn more about Appliance repair training

-The Advisor will help you decide which appliance course is right for you.
-You can also ask about tuition costs, financial aid and scholarships, class schedules, and careers.
+The advisor can answer all your questions about tuition costs, financial aid and scholarships, class schedules, and careers.